 I see the moon and the moon sees me!
 The Earth’s nearest cosmic neighbor is its moon.
 4.5 billion years ago as the solar system was slowly forming, scientists believe that a large meteor the size of Mars, hit the earth.
 Gravitational forces hugged the moon and its rotation to the earth; the earth’s gravitational pull slowed and stabilized the rotation of the moon.
 Surprisingly, the moon is an egg shape with a small top and bottom.
 It is larger than Pluto!
 If you see a full moon, you can imagine a face made by its many craters.
 If you see a crescent, half Gibbous or full, you are seeing the part of the moon lit by the sun.
 You are actually looking at one of its small ends.
 People call it the man in the moon and the earth, Gaia, or Mother Earth.
 As it orbits around the earth while it and the earth are rotating, it always shows us the same face.
 Light from the sun shines on the moon.

-Activity 1 – Phases of the Moon
+Activity 1 – Moon Phases, Names & Meanings

 Activity 2 – Moon Landings